Manual vs Electric Coffee Grinder: Which is Right for You?

 Buying Guide

-- Assess your brewing method: Different methods require different grind sizes.
+- Assess your brewing method: Different methods require different grind sizes, and espresso generally demands more precision than French press or standard drip.

 For more tips on selecting the right equipment, check out our buying guide for beginners.